VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 dieselmartin wrote:

-I'll try that anyway....
+I'll still try that out though....

 Best regards,